ojhavk/ojhavk.github.io/oresearch.md

 ## Deep Learning
 (_Security, Explainability and Trustworthiness of AI_) <br>
 My original works have been about developing algorithms like **Backpropagation Neural Tree** with a long-term goal of developing neuroscience-informed new neural network algorithm design.
-The image below shows the computation of this neural tree algorithm and other computational models of the literature.
+The image below shows the computation of this neural tree algorithm and other computational models from the literature.

 <p align="center">
   <img src="/imgs/tree_bio.svg" />